Skip to main content

 • Draft: The RFC moves into active development and refinement.
 Each update SHALL increment the version (v0.x.x) to indicate progress.

-• Implementation: Merging to the main branch signifies readiness for practical use, triggering the finalization process.
+• Implementation: Merging to the main branch signifies readiness for practical use, triggering the finalisation process.

-• Finalized: The RFC is considered stable and complete, with version v1.0.0 assigned.
-Only errata modifications are permitted afterward.
+• Finalised: The RFC is considered stable and complete, with version v1.0.0 assigned.
+Only errata modifications are permitted afterwards.

-• Errata: Minor technical corrections post-finalization MUST be documented and result in a patch version increment (v1.0.x).
-Errata are technical corrections or factual updates made after an RFC has been finalized.
+• Errata: Minor technical corrections post-finalisation MUST be documented and result in a patch version increment (v1.0.x).
+Errata are technical corrections or factual updates made after an RFC has been finalised.
 They MUST NOT alter the intended functionality or introduce new features.

-• Rejected: If an RFC does not progress past the discussion stage, reasons MUST be documented.
+• Rejected: If an RFC does not progress past the discussion stage, the reasons MUST be documented.

 RFC-0001-rfc-life-cycle-process/